Varonis Systems (NASDAQ:VRNS) PT Lowered to $53.00 at Cowen

-Varonis Systems (NASDAQ:VRNS – Get Rating) had its price target decreased by Cowen from $62.00 to $53.00 in a research report released on Tuesday, The Fly reports.
+Varonis Systems (NASDAQ:VRNS – Get Rating) had its target price trimmed by Cowen from $62.00 to $53.00 in a research report released on Tuesday morning, Stock Target Advisor reports.

-VRNS has been the subject of a number of other research reports.
-Citigroup reduced their price target on Varonis Systems from $47.00 to $36.00 in a report on Friday, July 22nd.
-Jefferies Financial Group decreased their target price on Varonis Systems from $65.00 to $40.00 in a report on Monday, May 23rd.
-Summit Insights reaffirmed a buy rating on shares of Varonis Systems in a report on Monday, May 2nd.
-Needham & Company LLC dropped their price target on Varonis Systems from $75.00 to $35.00 and set a buy rating on the stock in a research report on Tuesday.
-Finally, Barclays lowered their price objective on Varonis Systems from $36.00 to $32.00 and set an equal weight rating on the stock in a report on Tuesday.
-Four investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
-According to data from MarketBeat, Varonis Systems currently has an average rating of Moderate Buy and an average target price of $45.25.
+VRNS has been the topic of several other reports.
+Jefferies Financial Group cut their target price on shares of Varonis Systems from $65.00 to $40.00 in a research note on Monday, May 23rd.
+Citigroup cut their target price on shares of Varonis Systems from $47.00 to $36.00 in a research note on Friday, July 22nd.
+Barclays cut their target price on shares of Varonis Systems from $36.00 to $32.00 and set an equal weight rating on the stock in a research note on Tuesday.
+Summit Insights reissued a buy rating on shares of Varonis Systems in a research report on Monday, May 2nd.
+Finally, Wells Fargo & Company dropped their price objective on shares of Varonis Systems from $40.00 to $35.00 and set an overweight rating on the stock in a research report on Tuesday.
+Four investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
+According to MarketBeat.com, the stock currently has a consensus rating of Moderate Buy and a consensus price target of $45.25.

 Varonis Systems, Inc provides software products and services that allow enterprises to manage, analyze, alert, and secure enterprise data in North America, Europe, the Middle East, Africa, and internationally.
 Its software enables enterprises to protect data stored on premises and in the cloud, including sensitive files and emails; confidential personal data belonging to customers, and patients and employees' data; financial records; strategic and product plans; and other intellectual property.